 - Be converted and stored as fat.
 Nobody wants that, but the key point here is #2

-The body will store carbohydrates as glycogen, no matter when you eat them if your glyogen stores are low.
-This depends on their total consumption for the day (as well as previous days) or if you have trained or engaged in physical activity.
+The body will store carbohydrates as glycogen, no matter when you eat them if your glycogen stores are low.
+This depends on their total consumption for the day (as well as previous days) or if they have trained or engaged in physical activity.

 Speaking of workouts, I have heard many times: “Do not eat carbohydrates over 2 hours after a workout because it’s too late to get any advantages.”
 The body needs carbohydrates after an intense workout to fill spent glycogen and improve recovery by releasing insulin.

 As long as you don’t overdo it, the carbs you eat after an intense workout are less likely to be turned to fat (compared to other times).

 How you use carbohydrates (whether your body stores them more as glycogen or turns them into fat) depends mostly on your insulin sensitivity.
 The higher the sensitivity of receptors on muscle cells to insulin, the better it will absorb carbohydrates as glycogen.
 A relationship between percent body fat and insulin sensitivity is inversely proportional.
 The more fat you have then the less sensitive your sensitivity to insulin – meaning you may want to cut back on carbs until your sensitivity increases or there is a decrease in percent fat.

 Likewise, according to the “experts”, your morning insulin sensitivity is better than night, which seems like a strong trump card against the evening carbohydrate intake.
 And so, I agree.
 But the only reason is that your first meal (breakfast) is consumed after hours of fasting (sleep).

 Can you lose weight by eating carbs at night?